johnnovak/gridmonger/README.md

-**NOTE:** Create an empty directory `Config` in the project root directory to enable portable mode (that's what you normally want to use during development).
+**NOTE:** Create an empty directory `Config` in the project root directory to enable portable mode (that's what you normally want during development).

 ### Building the manual & website